giaNguy3n/sui-play/red-green-light-game/README.md

 ### Prerequisites

-- This is a simple Red Light, Green Light game inspired by Squid Game and one of the great developers I've had the chance to meet — Nikos Petridis
+- This is a simple Red Light, Green Light game inspired by Squid Game and two of the great developers I've had the chance to meet — Nikos Petridis and Nick Pappas.

 ### Installation